Dual-Key Homes: Pros, Cons, and Investment Strategies

 One of the most substantial risks of dual-key homes is that they are generally more attractive to property investors than to owner-occupiers.

-Other than the benefit of having family members close but still somewhat separated, not many people enjoy the idea of sharing their home with other people.
+Apart from the benefit of having family members close but still somewhat separated, many homeowners prefer not to share their living space.

 2. Potentially Lower in Tenant Demand